 Wash the dirt from the carrot and onion, cut off both ends, and peel off the outer layer as needed.
 Cut the carrot into fine matchsticks or grate it into coarse pieces, and slice the onion as thinly as possible with the mandoline or sharp knife; set aside.
 In a small container with a lid, combine the rice vinegar, soy sauce, mirin, and water.
 Seal the container, and then shake well to combine.

 Rinse the cucumber slices briefly under cool water to remove some of the salt, and then gently squeeze the water from the cucumber.
-Place 8 slices and a pinch of carrot in each personal serving bowl, and then sprinkle with the ginger and sesame seeds.
+Place 8 slices and a pinch each of carrot and onion in each personal serving bowl, and then sprinkle with the ginger and sesame seeds.
 Drizzle each salad with 1–2 tablespoons of dressing and let rest as you prepare your sushi.
 Serves 2.

 Tips & Tricks